straksi/CbrReader/README.md

-# Android project for open and read CBR files
+# Android project for opening and reading CBR files